+Figure 5-1 The Infrastructure Layer

-5.1.1 The Connectivity Vertical
+5.2 The Connectivity Vertical

 Connectivity provides the ability to move data from place to place.
-The nodes participating a ledger are typically connected with a peer-to-peer (P2P) network over IP protocol.
+The nodes participating a PDL are typically connected with a peer-to-peer (P2P) network over IP protocol.
 In its simplest and easiest form one may choose to use the public internet, though this medium raises performance and security concerns.
 Dedicated connectivity options (such as leased lines or quality-managed VPNs) offer a more secure and predictable alternative but introduce commercial and operational overheads.

 There are some aspects that the connectivity infrastructure should provide to the ledger.

+5.2.1 Accessibility

-Accessibility: once a node is allowed to the ledger (e.g., via access control), the node is able to discover and connect to other nodes.
+Once a node is allowed to the ledger (e.g., via access control), the node is able to discover and connect to other nodes.

+Availability

-Availability: the nodes participating a ledger may locate in one cloud environment (e.g., in a same data center or even in a same local area network), or reside remotely from each other and connect with each other through wide area network.
+The nodes participating a ledger may locate in one cloud environment (e.g., in a same data center or even in a same local area network), or reside remotely from each other and connect with each other through wide area network.
 In either case, the P2P network needs to guarantee the availability for the connectivity.

+5.2.3 Integrity

-Integrity: the connectivity infrastructure may encounter malicious behavior, e.g., BGP hijack, DNS hijack and TCP hijack.
+The connectivity infrastructure may encounter malicious behavior, e.g., BGP hijack, DNS hijack and TCP hijack.
 The infrastructure needs to continue guaranteeing the integrity of the communication data under these attacks or faults.

+5.2.4 Confidentiality

-Confidentiality: the connectivity may encounter interception.
+The connectivity may encounter interception.
 The communication data should be kept confidential under interception.

+5.2.5 Quality

-Quality: some application scenarios may require high-bandwidth and low-latency connectivity, to accelerate consensus or enhancing throughput of the ledger.
+Some application scenarios may require high-bandwidth and low-latency connectivity, to accelerate consensus or enhancing throughput of the ledger.

 To this end, the connectivity can use secure end-to-end protocols (e.g., IPSec, TLS) for endpoint authentication, and data integrity and confidentiality.
 A secure key-exchange mechanism is required in advance.
 The P2P network should provide robust connectivity, and infrastructure may need to defend against hijack and DDoS attacks and protect from network faults.
 Resource reservation may be used for quality of service.